 A brief history of lead generation

 Before the invention of print, it was all about person-to-person.
 Businesses/traders served locals and relied on referrals, door-to-door, and setting up a store, mostly in foot traffic areas.
 Regardless, generating leads and selling took work.
 Word of mouth was essential, and generating a steady stream of referrals was time-consuming, making it difficult to scale.
 Then the printing press came, and lead generation took a new form.
 Print allowed businesses to send messages to thousands of people over vast distances without needing someone in person.
 They could advertise in publications and place posters and billboards in high-traffic areas.
 With the rise of railroads and the postal system, businesses could send catalogs and letters directly to people's homes and serve a broader market than before.
-Lead generation grew quickly during these centuries and gave businesses multiple tools like newspapers, posters, direct mail, advertisements, and billboards.
+Lead generation grew quickly during these centuries and gave businesses multiple tools like newspapers, posters, direct mail marketing, advertisements, and billboards.
 However, word of mouth and person-to-person were still the primary lead sources.

 Advertising exploded in the 1900s with the industrial revolution and the rise of big business.
 Apart from promotions in national publications, companies could now broadcast messages on Radio to millions of potential customers, with the first ad running in 1922 for AT&T, visually showing and demonstrating the offering to millions using television with the first commercial in 1941 during a Dodger's game.
 The rise of phones and phone books meant businesses could directly reach individuals through cold calling, and lead generation became comparatively easy.
 However, this led to a sharp increase in the number of companies, and consumers were flooded with ads & offers.
 Consumers started to become skeptical as there were gaps in what was promised and what was delivered.